-Considered to be the farm of the future, Pasona O2 is located underneath an office block in the middle of Tokyo, near Tokyo Station, although if you went there, you would never be able to guess that there was an urban farm nearby!
-The farm occupies 10,000 square feet in six separate rooms.
-It has been created by the Pasona Group (a company specialised in Human Resources) to spark a new interest in farming and the lifestyle that comes with it among urbanites, and make people think about the way they use their environment.
+Considered to be the farm of the future, Pasona O2 is located underneath the office block of the Pasona Building in the middle of Tokyo, near Tokyo Station, although if you went there, you would never be able to guess that there was an urban farm nearby!
+The farm occupies a total of 10,000 square feet in six separate rooms.
+It was created by the Pasona Group, a company that specializes in Human Resources, to spark a new interest in farming and the lifestyle that comes with it among urbanites, and to make people think about the way they use their environment.
 If this concept spreads, we could well be on our way to making self-sufficient cities and potentially be able to feed many more people.

 Pasona O2 relies on modern technology to provide an optimal growing condition for the crops indoors.
 Since the crops don’t receive any direct light energy from the sun, energy-efficient LEDs have been set up to do this job.
 To avoid the lamps from becoming overheated, they are carefully monitored via a computerized system.
 This also gives an appropriate environment for the crops to yield an optimal amount of produce.
 This development alone could provide great solutions to places where there isn’t sufficient sunlight to grow certain crops.